<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=371857613227084&amp;ev=PageView&amp;noscript=1">

 Ohio

 Ohio provides tax advantages for landlords, including deductions for mortgage appreciation and property improvements.
 Landlords can also benefit from an eviction process that allows for quick resolution in case of non-payment.
-These favorable conditions, coupled with the state's rental income potential, make Ohio a landlord-friendly state.
+These favorable conditions, coupled with the state's rental income potential, make Ohio a landlord friendly state.

 Georgia